 Asbestos is best known for its use in older building materials and insulation before its cancer-causing properties were discovered.
-Since then, there has been a concerted effort to remove any and all materials that contain it, as it has been implicated in causing both cancers and fatal lung diseases.
-Recently, Claire’s Boutique stores announced that it was removing several products from its shelves, as product testing revealed that they contained talc that was contaminated with asbestos fibers.
+Since then, there has been a concerted effort to remove any materials that contain it, as it has been implicated in causing both cancers and fatal lung diseases.
+Recently, Claire’s Boutique stores announced that it was removing several products from its shelves, as product testing revealed that they contained talc contaminated with asbestos fibers.
 The consumer advocate group, U.S. PRIG, decided to conduct further independent testing, which purportedly found additional make-up products that contained high levels of contamination.

 Until there are new policies in place that can provide better protection against potentially dangerous children’s products, the consumer interest group is urging parents to take proactive measures to ensure that the cosmetics that their children use are tested and are free of asbestos fibers.
-Any time products cause a serious illness or injury to a consumer, they often sustain significant monetary damages through medical bills and lost wages.
-An attorney who is well-versed in product liability claims can help evaluate these types of cases and provide assistance in successfully navigating these claims through Maine’s civil justice system.
+Any time products cause a serious illness or injury to a consumer; they often sustain significant monetary damages through medical bills and lost wages.
+An attorney who is well-versed in product liability claims can help evaluate these cases and provide assistance in successfully navigating these claims through Maine’s civil justice system.

-Source: uspirg.org, “Asbestos Found In Kids’ Makeup At Claire’s“, March 13, 2018
+Source: uspirg.org, “Asbestos Found In Kids’ Makeup At Claire’s,” March 13, 2018